gfolego/datasciencecoursera/getdata-011/CodeBook.md

 ## Analysis description

+The script starts with the assumption that the Samsung data is available in the working directory in an unzipped `UCI HAR Dataset` directory.

+The analysis is performed following the steps below:

 1. **Parse feature labels**
     1. Read feature labels file (`features.txt`)
     1. Select only those that have `mean()` or `std()` in the name (68 features in total)